smit-dudhatra/node-concepts/express/combine readable and writable streams.md

 Combining readable and writable streams in Node.js is commonly done using the `.pipe()` method.
 This method allows you to take data from a readable stream and send it directly to a writable stream—useful for operations like copying files, compressing, or transforming data.

+whenever you experience that reading to any resource (file or resource that are on server or in db) is taking too much time , use streams and pipe

 ---

 ## 1. Basic Example: File Copy